-- (b) Neighborhoods were not saturated with current street outreach efforts to those struggling with substance use disorders. - (2) One of the advantages of being a mobile program would be that if data demonstrate urgency in another neighborhood or demands for services are lacking in the current target areas, the mobile program can adjust accordingly.
+- Target areas were selected based on a few conditions, including: - City/town overdose data demonstrated high rates of fatal and non-fatal overdose. - Neighborhoods were not saturated with current street outreach efforts to those struggling with substance use disorders. - One of the advantages of being a mobile program would be that if data demonstrate urgency in another neighborhood or demands for services are lacking in the current target areas, the mobile program can adjust accordingly.